wordofwarning/wordofwarning.org/archive/index.md

 ---
 #Archive
-Word of Warning's previous events by season/festival (most recent first).
+Word of Warning's previous events ordered by season or festival (most recent first).